Physical Therapy Guide to Total Knee Replacement (Arthroplasty)

-- Teach you exercises to improve the strength and flexibility of the knee joint and surrounding muscles.
+- Teach you exercises to improve the strength and flexibility of the:

-- Losing weight.
-Losing excess body weight may help you recover more quickly, and help improve your function and overall results following surgery.
+- Lose excess body weight.
+This can help you recover more quickly and help improve your function and overall results after surgery.

-- Show you how to walk with a walker or crutches, and get in and out of a car.
+- Show you how to use a walker or crutches and get in and out of a car.

-- Help you continue to do the flexibility and strengthening exercises that you learned before your surgery.
+- Help you continue the exercises that you may have learned before your surgery.

 As You Begin to Recover

 Functional training.
-When you can walk freely without pain, your physical therapist may begin to add activities that you were doing before your knee pain started to limit you.
-These might include community-based actions, such as crossing a busy street or getting on and off an escalator.
-Your program will be based on the physical therapist's examination of your knee, on your goals, and on your activity level and general health.
+When you can walk without pain, your physical therapist may add activities.
+They will help you get back to doing what you used to do before knee pain limited you.
+Your training might include crossing a busy street or getting on and off an escalator.
+The specific activities will be based on your needs and goals.

 Can This Injury or Condition Be Prevented?

-If you have knee pain, you may be able to delay the need for surgery by working with a physical therapist to improve the strength and flexibility of the muscles that support and move the knee.
-This training could even help you avoid surgery altogether.
-Participating in an exercise program designed by a physical therapist can be one of your best protections against knee injury.
-And staying physically active in moderately intense physical activities and controlling your weight through proper diet might help reduce the risk of osteoarthritis of the knee getting worse.
+If you have knee pain, you may be able to delay the need for surgery by working with a physical therapist.
+They can help you improve the flexibility and strength of the muscles that support and move your knee.
+In some cases, this type of training may even help you avoid surgery altogether.

 What Kind of Physical Therapist Do I Need?

-Although all physical therapists are prepared through education and experience to treat people who have a total knee replacement surgery, you may want to consider:
+All physical therapists are prepared through education and experience to provide treatment before or after total knee replacement surgery.
+You may want to consider:

-- A physical therapist who is experienced in treating people with orthopedic, or musculoskeletal, problems
+- A physical therapist with experience treating people with orthopedic or muscle, bone, and joint problems.

-- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic physical therapy, giving the physical therapist advanced knowledge, experience, and skills that may apply to your condition
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedic or geriatric physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapist's experience in helping people with knee replacements.
+- Ask about the physical therapists' experience in helping people with knee replacements.

-The following articles provide some of the best scientific evidence about physical therapist treatment of total knee replacement.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed abstract (summary) of the article or to free access of the entire article, so that you can read it or print out a copy to bring with you when you see your health care provider.
+The following articles offer some of the best scientific evidence related to physical therapy treatment before and after total knee replacement.
+The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
+The titles link either to a PubMed* abstract (summary) of the article or to free full text.
+You can read it or print a copy to bring with you to your health care provider.

 Pua YH, Seah FJ, Poon CL, et al. Age- and sex-based recovery curves to track functional outcomes in older adults with total knee arthroplasty.
 Age Ageing.
-2017 August 30 [Epub ahead of print].
+2018;47(1):144–48.
 Article Summary in PubMed.

 Sobh AH, Siljander MP, Mells AJ, et al. Cost analysis, complications, and discharge disposition associated with simultaneous vs staged bilateral total knee arthroplasty.
 J Arthroplasty.
-2017 September 13 [Epub ahead of print].
+2018;33(2):320–323.
 Article Summary in PubMed.

 Bistolfi A, Zanovello J, Ferracini R, et al. Evaluation of the effectiveness of neuromuscular electrical stimulation after total knee arthroplasty: a meta-analysis.
 Am J Phys Med Rehabil.
-2017 October 7 [Epub ahead of print].
+2018;97(2):123–130.
 Article Summary in PubMed.